apache/doris/docs/en/extending-doris/udf/native-user-defined-function.md

 This document mainly describes how to write a custom UDF function and how to use it in Doris.

-If users use the UDF function and extend Doris' function analysis, and want to contribute their own UDF functions back to the Doris community for other users, please see the document [Contribute UDF](./contribute_udf.md).

 ## Writing UDF functions

 Before using UDF, users need to write their own UDF functions under Doris' UDF framework.
 In the `contrib/udf/src/udf_samples/udf_sample.h|cpp` file is a simple UDF Demo.